decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 The example above checks if any entities were hit, and if so it fetches the entity and applies a material component to it.

-> Tip: The event data returns an `entityId`.
-If you want to reference the actual entity by that ID and affect it in some way, call if via `engine.entities[e.hit.entityId]`.
+> Tip: The event data returns a string for the `entityId`.
+If you want to reference the actual entity by that ID to affect it in some way, use `engine.entities[e.hit.entityId]`.

 ## Properties of button events